A Practical Guide to El Valle De Anton, Panama

 The Cerro Iguana Hike is equally long, or short if you will as La India Dormida hike, it takes about an hour to get to the top from where you can admire the crater and hills around from different perspective.
 The hike starts at the southwest corner of El Valle de Anton: there is a path and Maps.me app will lead you to the trail's beginning safely.
 Quite a long part of the trail goes on an unpaved road, so you can also cheat a bit and skip the less interesting part.

 As we didn't have a car, we walked all the way up.
+You can rent a car here.

 Follow the road until you reach a sign announcing the start of the trek (there is also a small concrete building on the left you must pass).
 From here, the incline is actually milder, and you will enjoy the hike through a grassy land revealing the views slowly.
 To get back to El Valle, you must walk the same way, but watch your steps when going downhill as stones on an unpaved road are slippery even under dry conditions.